icaps25/icaps25.github.io/content/attending/registration.md

 Physical attendance and in-person presentation is expected for each paper.
 No on-line presentations will be allowed.

+When asked to introduce an ID for a paper in the registration form, use the openreview ID.
+There's no need to correct this information if you already registered and used the ID in the accepted papers from our website.

 ## Full Registration Fees

 {{< registration_options >}}